Isa Tengblad: 2017–present

-Songwriting and Producing
+Songwriting and producing

 In addition to her work as a singer and performer, Tengblad is an active songwriter and producer.
 She most recently co-wrote the song "No Cry" released by Jordin Sparks and Stonebwoy (2024).
 Some of the other songs she has co-written include: "I Love It Loud" released by Dutch vlogger Djamila (2018), "If It Ain't Love" released by Malou Prytz (2020), "Halo (내일로)" released by South Korean actress Park Jin-joo on the If You Wish Upon Me soundtrack (2022), and "Tornedalen (Mitt efternamn)" released by Myra Granberg (2024).
-Tengblad also produced and co-wrote the song "Put Me First," which would go on to be recorded at Spotify Studios and be released through the Spotify Singles program in March 2023 by Polish singer TYNSKY and TEN Music Group's Claudia Neuser.
+Tengblad also produced and co-wrote the song "Put Me First", which would go on to be recorded at Spotify Studios and be released through the Spotify Singles program in March 2023 by Polish singer Tynsky and TEN Music Group's Claudia Neuser.

-Tengblad has contributed significantly to Swedish recording artist Peg Parnevik's discography as a songwriter, producer, and backing vocalist.
-She has co-written and produced two of Parnevik's EPs, including "What They'll Say About Us" (2021) and "Om ett par år" (2023).
+Tengblad has contributed significantly to Swedish singer Peg Parnevik's discography as a songwriter, producer, and backing vocalist.
+She has co-written and produced two of Parnevik's EPs, including What They'll Say About Us (2021) and Om ett par år (2023).
 In November 2023, she produced Parnevik's cover of "Vi är tjejer, vi är bäst" for the Swedish TV program Så mycket bättre.
 While performing on tour with Parnevik, Tengblad has been featured on shows such as Musikhjälpen (2021).

+In 2025, she adopted the artist name Bladë.
+On 2 December 2025, she was announced as a participant of Melodifestivalen 2026 with the song "Who You Are".